pavithran2911/Tic-Tac-Toe-game/README.md

-Tic-Tac-Toe Game
+# Tic-Tac-Toe Game

-Description

-This is a simple text-based implementation of the classic game "Tic-Tac-Toe" written in Python.
-It allows two players to take turns and play the game in the console.
+This is a simple implementation of the classic Tic-Tac-Toe game in Python.
+You can play it in your terminal/console.

-Features

-Two players can take turns to make their moves.
-The game checks for a win or a draw after each move.
-The board is displayed after each move to help players keep track of the game.

-How to Play

-Clone this repository to your local machine.
-Open a terminal or command prompt.
-Navigate to the directory where you cloned the repository.
-Run the tic_tac_toe.py script using Python.

-python tic_tac_toe.py

-Follow the on-screen instructions to play the game.
-Players will be prompted to enter the row and column where they want to place their symbol (X or O).

-Rules
+## Rules of the Game

+Tic-Tac-Toe is a two-player game where the objective is to get three of your symbols ('X' or 'O') in a row, column, or diagonal on the 3x3 grid.

+- Player 'X' goes first.
-Players take turns to place their symbol on the 3x3 game board.
+- Players take turns marking an empty cell on the grid.
-The game ends when a player has three of their symbols in a row horizontally, vertically, or diagonally, and that player wins.
+- The first player to get three of their symbols in a row, column, or diagonal wins.
-If all cells on the board are filled, and no player has won, the game ends in a draw.
+- If all cells are filled and no player has three in a row, the game is a tie.

-Contributions
+## How to Play

+1. Clone this repository to your local machine:

+2. Navigate to the project directory:

+3. Run the game:

+4. Follow the on-screen instructions to make your moves.
+Enter a number from 1 to 9 to place your symbol in the corresponding cell.

+5. Enjoy the game and have fun playing with a friend!

+## Features

+- Simple command-line interface for easy gameplay.
+- Checks for wins and ties after each move.
+- Alternates between 'X' and 'O' players.
+- Prevents invalid moves and input errors.

+## Future Enhancements

+Here are some ideas for enhancing the game:

+- Implement a graphical user interface (GUI) for a more interactive experience.
+- Add an option to play against a computer AI.
+- Keep track of scores for multiple rounds.
+- Improve error handling and user feedback.

+Feel free to fork this repository and make your own improvements!

-Contributions to this project are welcome!
-If you want to enhance the game or fix any issues, please feel free to fork the repository, make your changes, and submit a pull request.
+Enjoy playing Tic-Tac-Toe!
+If you have any questions or suggestions, please feel free to open an issue or submit a pull request.